ishmilan2/ishmilan.github.io/en/blog/_posts/15-09-23-how-to-install-youtrack-6.5-on-ubuntu-14.04.md

 ## Step 1 - Installing Java Runtime Environment (JRE)

-YouTrack has been develop in Java and therefore it is necessesary to install Java Runtime Environment.
+YouTrack has been developed in Java and therefore it is necessesary to install Java Runtime Environment.

 Begin by updating your local packages cache and then installing `openjdk-7-jre`.